 Talk about tents these days and you’ll end up talking inflatable.
-Pretty much every manufacturer has jumped on the bandwagon and created a line of tents that use integrated inflatable ‘beams’ instead of the regular poles.
+Pretty much every manufacturer has created a line of tents that use integrated inflatable ‘beams’ instead of the regular poles.
 We wanted to know if the hype was all just a lot of hot air, or if these tents really did offer something revolutionary for campers.

-So, we’ve taken a close look at what’s available in quick to pitch tent systems – inflatable, pop-up and quick-erect poles – and compiled our findings into an easy guide for tent buyers.
+So, we’ve taken a close look at what’s available in quick-to-pitch tents – inflatable, pop-up and quick-erect poles – and compiled our findings into an easy guide for tent buyers.

 Khyam’s smaller tents are gorgeous.
 Who wouldn’t want a black and orange tent.
-The Biker Plus, shown here, sleeps three and has that useful porch area.
+The Freelander, shown here, sleeps three and has that useful porch/canopy area.

 While the Outwell people believe this makes everything faster and easier, the Vango people are convinced separate beams are better because, should there be a problem with a valve or air tube, you only need replace the one section.
 Outwell counter with the fact that their tubes have isolation valves so that if one fails, the whole tent won’t collapse.